francisrstokes/deployer/README.md

 APIs
-Deploy a docker-compose app (currently only supports moonshot) POST /v1.0.0/deployments?type=compose
+Deploy a docker-compose app (currently only supports moonshot) POST /v1.0.0/deployments?type=dockerCompose
-Body: { accessToken: "accessToken" }
+Body: { accessToken: "accessToken", ...otherEnvironmentVariables }

 Deploy a dockerized app using the docker hub user "notphilips" POST /v1.0.0/deployments
-Body: { accessToken: "accessToken", appName: "as2", port: 8080 }
+Body: { accessToken: "accessToken", APPNAME: "as2", PORT: 8080, ...otherEnvironmentVariables }

 Note: This does not handle concurrent deployments